JesusFilm/react-prep/Project/README.md

 There are intentional gaps left in the instructions, try to figure out what you should do to make something work.
 Ask for help if you get stuck on a problem for over an how though.

-> We are writting `functional react components`.
-Some of the videos may mention `class based components`, those places can be skipepd.
+> We are writing `functional react components`.
+Some of the videos may mention `class based components`, those places can be skipped.

 Key learnings